 Mobile Podcast Equipment Gear Guide

 If you already signed up for our podcasting resources guide, you have access to several podcasting gear guides for various situations.
-One of these is mobile podcasting gear for the sort of setup that Apex Blumberg uses.
+One of these is mobile podcasting gear for the sort of portable podcast setup that Alex Blumberg uses.
 The advantages of this approach are multi-fold.
 It is a much simpler setup to use.
-You can get this to work with any recorders that have even just a single XLR mic input, so you don’t need the Zoom H6n recorder, really.
+You can get this to work with any recorders that have even just a single XLR mic input, so you don’t need the Zoom H6 recorder, really.
 But I still recommend getting a 3-4 channel digital recorder with XLR inputs, simply because chances are you will use it for more flexible multi mic setups in the future, or in your studio.